-After examining the concept of energy efficiency as a supply resource in the draft 2014 Procurement Plan, and after conducting a workshop and receiving written comments early in 2014, the IPA is proposing a procurement of energy efficiency as a supply resource.
-The proposal is for the procurement for "super-peak" summer weekday blocks, as discussed in more detail in Section 7.1.
-To work through potential challenges and allow the market to properly organize, the Agency is proposing that the procurement be held in late 2015, for delivery starting in 2016, and to ensure that the procurement is structured to lower the overall supply portfolio cost.
+After examining the concept of energy efficiency as a supply resource in the draft 2014 Procurement Plan, and after conducting a workshop and receiving written comments early in 2014, the IPA has decided to defer its proposal to procure energy efficiency as a supply resource.
+For purposes of laying the foundation for a more detailed proposal in future Plans, the concept of procuring "super-peak" summer weekday blocks is discussed in more detail in Section 7.1.
+To work through potential challenges and allow the market to properly organize, the Agency is proposing workshops be held in spring 2015.
+If warranted, the IPA will include a detailed proposal in it next Plan, for delivery starting as early as lune 2016.